-where X_i is the symbol transmitted by node i, Y_i is the symbol received at node i, and the receiver is denoted by i = 0.
-Z_i is the zero-mean additive white Gaussian noise at node i, having variance σ_i^2 , $\sqrt{h{ij}}$ are the random fading coefficients, the instantaneous realizations of which are assumed to be known by both the transmitters and the receiver.
-We assume that the channel variation is slow enough so that the fading parameters can be tracked accurately at the transmitters, yet fast enough to ensure that the long term ergodic properties of the channel are observed within the blocks of transmission [12].
+where X_i is the symbol transmitted by node i, Y_i is the symbol received at node i, and the receiver is denoted by i = 0; Z_i is the zero-mean additive white Gaussian noise at node i, having variance σ_i^2 , and $\sqrt{h{ij}}$ are the random fading coefficients, the instantaneous realizations of which are assumed to be known by both the transmitters and the receiver.
+We assume that the channel variation is slow enough so that the fading parameters can be tracked accurately at the transmitters, yet fast enough to ensure that the long term ergodic properties of the channel are observed within the blocks of transmission [14].
+The transmitters are capable of making decoding decisions based on the signals they receive and thus can form their transmitted codewords not only based on their own information, but also based on the information they have received from each other.
+This channel model is a special case of the MAC with generalized feedback [6].
+The achievable rate region is obtained by using a superposition block Markov encoding scheme, together with backwards decoding, where the receiver waits to receive all B blocks of codewords before decoding.
+Note that, an alternative is to use window decoding, which starts the decoding process only after a delay of one block.
+However, although window decoding has recently been shown to achieve the same rates as backwards decoding under several relay channel models [15], [16], as well as the same sum rate as backwards decoding in the fully cooperative MAC scenario [17], it is in general inferior to backwards decoding in terms of the entire achievable rate region when block Markov encoding is used [18].
+Therefore, in this paper we stick with backwards decoding.